nicksteinbauer/redbarncms/src/pages/people/donna-keefe.md

 featuredimage: /img/redbarnpeopledonnakeefe.jpg
 description: ""
 ---
 <!--StartFragment-->

-Donna is a former paralegal and has an extensive legal background consisting of Corporate Law, Real Estate Law, Probate, Workers’ Compensation, Domestic Relations, and Medical Malpractice, which allows Red Barn to utilize her analytical skills to review contracts, proposals, insurance documents and to assist in the Billing and Human Resources Departments.
+Donna is a former paralegal and has an extensive legal background consisting of Corporate Law, Real Estate Law, Probate, Workers’ Compensation, Domestic Relations, Medical Malpractice, and mergers & acquisitions, which allows Red Barn to utilize her analytical skills to review contracts, proposals, insurance documents and to assist in the Billing and Human Resources Departments.

 <!--EndFragment-->